 Blog submissions can provide thoughtful information on a topic and connect to an NAEYC publication or other initiative and engage readers in thoughtful conversation.

 II.
 Personal Reflections, Anecdotal Stories

 Blogs can share personal reflections, memories, anecdotes, or humorous stories related to early childhood education and young children.
 Blog posts can also connect to NAEYC content and initiatives and to the NAEYC community locally across the US.

 Focus on a specific idea to keep the blog post brief.
-Aim to write 500 words or less) explorations of a topic.
+Aim to write 500 words or less.
 Website visitors can comment on a post and authors can respond in turn.
-Posts can be text only or can include content related photos or video clips as well as a photo of the contributor.
-Blog posts are considered editorial content and do not include contributor's logos or branding.
-Back to top
+Posts can be text only or can include photos or video clips.